 #DoTheRightThing met Millie, who told the inspirational story of how a mental health crisis turned her life upside down, and how she has used her own experiences to help others with the Worry Tree Cafe.
 For more information, visit: https://t.co/HmW18RM8Xo pic.twitter.com/9tEWdtFhm9

 Lori Spragg and her charity Build on Books have helped to rebuild the foundations for education in Sierra Leone by collecting and providing in excess of 60,000 books, furniture, clean water, sanitation, food security and much more.

-Torn apart by civil war, children of Sierra Leone have were unable to go to school and the 11 years of terror and its aftermath left a 20 year gap in education, making it one of the most impoverished and illiterate in the world.
+Torn apart by civil war, children of Sierra Leone were unable to go to school and the 11 years of terror and its aftermath left a 20 year gap in education, making it one of the most impoverished and illiterate countries in the world.

 As an example of Lori’s success, one school in the village of Kwama has grown rapidly with new classrooms, over 1,600 pupils and three Build on Books enterprise projects including a farm, a canteen and a sewing workshop.

 Ken is passionate about empowering people to lift themselves out of poverty, strengthen their families and improve their communities.